jsanz/gvsig-2-dev-course/README.md

 - Added normal comments but no javadocs as almost all code was on the implementation, not on the API side.

+## Day 5

+## Lesson 6

+- Coded following the lesson materials without major problems, no debug at all
+- The HTML from `getText()` was not well formed but it worked
+- The rest of the time was spent on improving the panel for the blocks with

+  - Formatting area and perimeter numbers
+  - Formatting the date properly
+  - Addindg old HTML tags for bold fonts
+  - Defining a default sensible size
+  - Setting an specific font for better bold texts looking
+  - Addind an empty border so the elements are not so close to the border

+- I would use a gridbag layout but, meh, the border layout is cool
+- As always, coding a reasonable good GUI takes more time than any other component on a Java app